-Let’s open our Bibles as we look together to the Word of God at 1 Timothy chapter 1...1 Timothy chapter 1.
-The message that the Spirit of God brings to us today is a very strong word, one that I believe has far-reaching implications and one by now means which I can begin to fully embrace in the hour that we have together.
+Let’s open our Bibles as we look together to the Word of God at 1 Timothy chapter 1.
+First Timothy chapter 1.
+The message that the Spirit of God brings to us today is a very strong word, one that I believe has far-reaching implications and one by no means which I can begin to fully embrace in the hour we have together.
 But I want you to listen very carefully because it’s not a message often heard but one desperately needed.

-First Timothy chapter 1, we’re studying 1 Timothy, we are not in the last three verses of chapter 1.
-The text says, beginning at verse 18, “This command I commit unto thee son, Timothy, according to the prophecies which pointed to thee that thou by them mightest war a noble warfare; holding faith and a good conscience which some having put away have made shipwreck concerning the faith; of whom are Hymenaeus and Alexander whom I have delivered unto Satan that they may learn not to blaspheme.”
+First Timothy chapter 1, we’re studying 1 Timothy, we are now in the last three verses of chapter 1.
+The text says, beginning at verse 18, “This command I commit unto thee, son Timothy, according to the prophecies which pointed to thee that thou by them mightest war a noble warfare; holding faith and a good conscience which some having put away have made shipwreck concerning the faith; of whom are Hymenaeus and Alexander whom I have delivered unto Satan that they may learn not to blaspheme.”

-Now I mentioned last time we studied this that in order to be turned over to Satan, we must assume that prior to that one was not fully under his control.
+Now, I mentioned last time we studied this that in order to be turned over to Satan, we must assume that prior to that, one was not fully under his control.
 Let me explain that a little further.
-All unredeemed humanity are fallen in sin and the Scripture tells us in 1 John 5:19 that the whole world lies in the lap of the wicked one.
-Furthermore, Romans 1:18 to 32 says that because man has fallen into sin, God has given him up.
+All unredeemed humanity are fallen in sin, and the Scripture tells us in 1 John 5:19 that the whole world lies in the lap of the wicked one.
+Furthermore, Romans 1:18-32 says that because man has fallen into sin, God has given him up.
 It says it again, God has given him up.
 And a third time, God gave him over to a reprobate mind to work all forms of evil.

 What that says is that God has abandoned the human race in sin to the power of Satan.
 That is why Ephesians chapter 2 and verse 2 says that all unredeemed people who are dead in trespasses and sins walk according to the course of this world, according to the prince of the power of the air who is called the spirit of disobedience who works in them.
 The whole unredeemed human race lies in Satan’s power.